Guides

 The Complete Guide to White-Label E-Signatures for SaaS

 Most developers think white-labeling means swapping a logo.
 In practice, it's deeper than that.
-A fully white-labeled e-signature flow involves custom email domains, embedded interfaces, notification control, and secure tenant isolation.
+A fully white-labeled e-signature flow involves custom logos, color themes, email domains, custom email templates, notification control, and embedded interfaces.
 And for multi-tenant SaaS products, you need the ability to white-label not just for your brand, but for each of your customers' brands too.

 This guide covers everything you need to build a fully branded signing experience with Firma.dev.